schneidermu/piNN-DFT/test_models/README.md

 cd Results/
 python txt_to_csv.py
 ```
-This will create `DietGMTKN55_results.csv` in the `Results/` folder.
+This will create `DietGMTKN55_results.csv` in the `Results/` folder, containing a side-by-side comparison of the errors for all evaluated functionals.

 ---

 ## Benchmark 2: Enhancement Factor Analysis

-These scripts reproduce the enhancement factor analysis from Figure 4 of the paper.

-#### 1. Plot F_xc vs. Normed Gradient (s)
-This script calculates the dependency of the enhancement factor on the reduced density gradient `s` for different values of the iso-orbital indicator `α`.
+This script reproduces the enhancement factor analysis from Figure 4 of the paper by calculating the dependency of `F_xc` on the reduced density gradient `s`.

 ```bash
 python plot_exc.py
 ```
 This will generate `Results/exc.npy`, containing the data used for the plots.

+---

 ## Benchmark 3: Electron Density Accuracy